sindhu-iiitg25/Real-Estate-Management-System/README.md

-# DBMS CS241-project: Real Estate Management System
+#Real Estate Management System
+## DBMS CS241-project
 ### Reference city: Hartford, United States

 Here is a video demo of the website.
-Before you watch it, give this a read for a better understanding.
+Before you watch it, give this a brief read for better understanding.

 ### USER CLASSES & their SCOPE
  - AGENT: can view their dashboard